 So in the interest of a comprehensive list, here are these additional stories – Strange but supposedly true.

-1. Sarah Cowell overnight starts speaking with a Chinese accent.
+1. Sarah Colwill overnight starts speaking with a Chinese accent.

-This video highlights the case of Sarah Cowell who after acute migraines began speaking with a strong Chinese accent.
+This video highlights the case of Sarah Colwill who after acute migraines began speaking with a strong Chinese accent.
 Listen to her explain this ….
 What’s going on here?

 Feral children are the strange and horrific cases of children being raised without any or little contact with humans or human language.
 Many times they are raised by and with animals – like Oxana the Dog Child of Ukraine.
 Here is a nice documentation of some famous historic cases, most not fully documented and unproven as “true”.
 But the case of “Dani”is true and her own development of language afterward, revealing to us language teachers.